maboroshin/translation/TranslationPlatform.md

 | `ts` | Qt-Linguist | Compile to `qm` file
 | `po` | [POEdit](https://poedit.net/) | Compile to `mo` file

+## Open source

+Transifex was initially open source.
+Transifex stopped doing so in 2013.
+This has led some developers to migrate to Weblate.
+Because Weblate is open source.
+However, as shown below, this may not be related to improved translation quality.

 ## Privacy Issues

 **Good case**